 The setup of the planar antenna is as easy as the bowtie antenna.
 The dish faces the front while the installation part logically faces the back.

-The different kinds of antennas have specific ways of getting the best of signal and proper performance.
-It is also good to purchase an antenna that best fits the location you’d want to mount.
+The different kinds of antennas have specific ways of getting the best signal and proper performance.
+It is also good to purchase an antenna that best fits the location you’d want to mount it.